The Sustainability/Net-Zero Office has a team of passionate staff who work together towards our sustainability goals and mission.

 Sustainability Manager (Net Zero & Reporting)

-Sustainable buildings and masterplans, net-zero building standard, ESG / QS / THE Impact reporting, and campus tree reuse.
+Sustainable buildings and masterplans, net-zero building standard, ESG / QS / THE Impact reporting, sustainabilty awards, Sustainable Design Thinking Certificate Program, and campus tree reuse.

-Teri Tan works on the sustainable campus development and renewal, net-zero action plan, ESG / QS / THE Impact ranking reporting, and HKUST Life Cycle Lab.
-Prior to joining HKUST, Teri had more than 15 years consultancy experience, whereby she led sustainable engineering on major projects including HKUST Guangzhou Campus, Yale-NUS College, M+ and Hong Kong Palace museums, and Kai Tak Sports Park.
-Teri is a qualified Chartered Environmentalist, BEAM Professional, LEED AP, WELL AP, Green Mark Manager, and degree holder in Master of Environmental Engineering, Bachelor of Property & Construction, Bachelor of Architecture and Bachelor of Planning & Design from the University of Melbourne.
-She is also a certificate holder in HKGFA-HKUST Certificate in Sustainable Finance, Shaping a Sustainable Future from the University of Cambridge, and Navigating the Power of Influence from Boston University.
+Teri Tan works on the sustainable campus development and renewal, net-zero action plan, ESG / QS / THE Impact ranking reporting, and the Sustainable Design Thinking Certificate Program with the Guangzhou campus.
+With close to 20 years experience, including 16 years consultancy experience, whereby she led sustainable engineering on major projects including Martin Lee Ka Shing Innovation Building, HKUST Guangzhou Campus, Yale-NUS College, SMU School of Law, M+ and Hong Kong Palace museums, and Kai Tak Sports Park.
+Teri is a qualified Certified ESG Analyst, Chartered Environmentalist, BEAM Professional, LEED AP, WELL AP, Green Mark Manager, and degree holder in Master of Environmental Engineering, Bachelor of Property & Construction, Bachelor of Architecture and Bachelor of Planning & Design from the University of Melbourne.
+She is also a certificate holder in Climate Action Planning from the University of British Columbia, HKGFA-HKUST Certificate in Sustainable Finance, Shaping a Sustainable Future from the University of Cambridge, and Navigating the Power of Influence from Boston University.

 Loretta LUK